 We are living in a digital age; with children becoming increasingly accustomed to technology such as mobile phones and TV’s.
 On average children are receiving their first every mobile phone at the average age of just 10.3, according to research conducted in 2016.
 In 2018, experts announced that lack of sleep in children had become a ‘hidden health crisis’; with NHS England statistics revealing that almost 10,000 under 16’s were admitted to hospital throughout the year, with sleep disorders.
-Whilst said sleep disorders had a variety of contributing factors, excessive screen time before bed was cited as one of the main issues at fault.
+Whilst said sleep disorders had a variety of contributing factors, excessive screen time before bed and having digital devices in children’s bedrooms was cited as one of the main issues at fault.

 The primary reason why excessive screen time before bed can be attributed to a distinct lack of sleep is the emission of blue light.
 Exposure to blue light is a regular occurrence in daily life, with everything from phones, tablets and TV screens all exposing this particular beam.
 And whilst blue light can have productive qualities throughout the day, there’s substantial evidence to suggest that it can have negative effects on sleep.
 Blue light supresses melatonin; the chemical the body produces when it is preparing for sleep, meaning the body is tricked into believing it’s actually daytime, resulting in sleep inhibition.
 The use of a screen before bed therefore means that it can often take much longer to get to sleep, and even once finally asleep, exposure to blue light pre-bed time makes it harder to stay asleep, and even harder to wake up again in the morning.

 Screens are a Distraction from Sleep